 According to an Economic Times report, an RBI official said:

-The RBI refused to release the recurring payments in fear that it could be misused.
+The RBI refused to release the recurring payments in fear that they could be misused.
 The ET also quoted a source saying:

 You may also like this infographic on the future of UPI payments.

-Usually, businesses set up recurring payments against Credit Cards or direct bank debits – standing instructions.
+Usually, businesses set up periodical payments against Credit Cards or direct bank debits – standing instructions.
 Some global businesses like iTunes have it set up on Debit Cards with One-Factor-Authorisation.

 We have put together some pointers that can help you decide which instrument you could choose for your recurring payments business.

 Did you know you could allow your customers to pay with any mode they want with an Instamojo payment link?
 Just use the Request a Payment app to schedule payment requests and let your customers pay you with any modes.

 Here’s how you can use Instamojo RAP for your recurring payments business: